 WATE is the only variable altered by biasing and it is set to zero (and the sequence terminated for that NAME) for (1) Russian roulette kill, (2) escape from the outer boundary, (3) energy group limit cutoff, or (4) time (AGE) cutoff.
-At a splitting the WATE of each particle is successively halved until WATE is below WTHIR; and for Russian roulette survival, WATE is set to WTAVG.
-At each collision WATE is multiplied by $\Sigma_S/\Sigma_T$ to account for absorption.
+At a splitting the WATE of each particle is halved, and for Russian roulette survival WATE is set to WTAVG.
+At each collision WATE is multiplied by $\Sigma_S / \Sigma_T$ to account for absorption.